 An incredibly sized lake, with plenty to do for visitors of any age!
 Making it top of the things to do in Valsugana list!

-With plenty of activities to take part in such as; canoeing, sailing, wind surfing, water skiing, diving, swimming, rowing and camping there’s something for all the family!
+With plenty of activities on offer, such as canoeing, sailing, wind surfing, water skiing, diving, swimming, rowing and camping, there’s something for all the family!

-Cima Vezzena, aka Pizzo Di Levico, is the number one spot to see the stunning views of Valsugana Valley and more from 1908m high.
+Cima Vezzena, aka Pizzo Di Levico, is the number one spot to see the stunning views of Valsugana Valley and more, from 1908m.

-The trek is an easy, flat gravelled trail leading up to a 1908 metre peak.
+The trek is an easy, flat gravel trail leading up to the peak.
 Towards the start of the trek, you pass through some shaded forest.
-However, after this you will be directly beneath the sun so don’t forget your sunscreen.
+However, after this you will be directly beneath the sun so don’t forget your sunscreen!

-It takes roughly 1.5 hours to reach the amazing panoramic views from the top, but the views are totally worth it!
+It takes roughly 1.5 hours to reach the peak but the amazing panoramic views are totally worth it!

-If trekking’s your thing then this must be added to your things to do in Valsugana list.
+So if trekking is your passion, then this must be added to your things to do in Valsugana list.

 Arte Sella is an international exhibition of contemporary art, born in 1986, which takes place in open air fields, in the woods of Val di Sella.

 The artworks on display are mostly 3D designs, made by artists flown in from around the world.
-Many of the artists do not charge for their time as it’s such a privilege to showcase their work on the Arte Sella grounds!
+Many of the artists do not charge for their time as they feel it is a privilege to showcase their work on the Arte Sella grounds!

 Also when the exhibition closes, many of the artworks are left in the woods, where they can take part in the life-cycle.
 While others are placed into museums, art galleries or show rooms in Italy or abroad.